 “Hey, hey!” shouted Hector.
 “Stop shooting, stop shooting.”

-“It was a searcher.
-Those things are deadly!
-Haven’t you seen them before?” asked Casey.
+“A searcher,” Casey screamed.
+“Those things are deadly!
+Haven’t you seen them before?”

 “You mean the quads?
 We use them to move heavy debris, jack up passages.
 We use the smaller ones to keep the vermin away during explorations.
 Lots of rats in here.”